9 Dog Breeds That Hate Winter

 Although they have a stocky frame, the Basset Hound has short legs, long ears, and a short, thin coat.
 Not only does this mean they get cold easily, but it also means they can have a lot of trouble getting through the snow.

-They also tend to have more of their body in the snow because their bellies are often low enough to be in it!
+One of the facts about Basset Hounds is that they have a short, stocky build.
+This also means that they tend to have more of their body in the snow because their bellies are often low enough to be in it!
 On top of that, their long ears get cold quickly and can also drag in the snow if they lean down to sniff anything.

 2. Boston Terrier